 Becoming Catholic

-Rite of Christian Initiation of Adults
+Order of Christian Initiation of Adults

 Why is the Process so long?

 In our busy world today, we have become used to immediate gratification and a feeling that if we want something, we are entitled to it and feel we have a right to set the conditions of reception.
-Our Catholic Church, in her wisdom, views the process of RCIA much differently.
+Our Catholic Church, in her wisdom, views the process of OCIA much differently.
 The process of becoming fully initiated into the Roman Catholic Church takes time.

 The process needs to be authentically truthful (implying the process is far removed from the easy sound-bite answers and errors of the culture), authentically personal (implying pastoral flexibility) and completed in stages.

-What are the Stages of RCIA?
+What are the Stages of OCIA?

 Evangelization and Pre-catechumenate stage – Inquiry into the Church followed by Acceptance into the Order of Catechumens.